 Augustus’ interventions facilitated the social engineering for the revolutions in the polity and the acceptance that Augustus in effect was the undisputed emperor of Rome and unwavering loyalty was to him only—and the imperial family, as dynastic succession was established.
 He would carefully forge personal relationships with the people as their patron in all things leveraging on his charisma, and role as the protector of the Roman people.
 Augustus’ ascendancy is truly remarkable and almost unparalleled in history, considering his humble origins—in fact there was part of a saying in the senate alluding to the element of propitiousness in the life of Augustus, “May you have the luck of Augustus…” (“Felicior Augusto…”)

 It was Augustus’ great-uncle, Julius Caesar, whose assumption of life dictatorial powers and sweeping consolidation of power that marked the end of the Roman republic and set the stage for the ascendancy of Octavian.
 Octavian was not even a patrician and everyone had expected another distant relative but more powerful close ally of Caesar’s, Mark Antony, to be named the heir of the dictator of Rome in his will.
 However, Caesar surprised everyone when his will was read upon his assassination, and the 19-year-old Octavian—who was granted the honorific name of Augustus by the senate, following his defeat of Mark Antony and Cleopatra—had been named his heir.

-Remarkably, Octavian’s boundless energy, grit and ambition would serve the future first Emperor of Rome well.
+Remarkably, Octavian’s indomitable will, grit and ambition would serve the future first Emperor of Rome well.
 His tenacity and exceptional personal qualities instantiate the saying, “Luck favors those who work hardest.”